-The total OPEB liability was determined by an actuarial valuation as of April 1, 2020 rolled forward to March 31, 2022, the measurement date.
+The total OPEB liability was determined by an actuarial valuation as of April 1, 2022 rolled forward to March 31, 2023, the measurement date.
 The following actuarial assumptions applied consistently to all periods included in the measurement, unless otherwise specified:

-Actuarial Cost Method Entry Age Normal
+Entry Age Normal

-Inflation 2.5%
+2.5%

-Salary increases, including inflation 3.5%, average
+3.5%, average

-Investment rate of return 6.0%
+6.0%

-Healthcare cost trend rates 6.3% - 4.2% over 55 years
+6.3% - 4.2% over 55 years

+3%

-Mortality rates were based on the Pub-2010 Mortality Table with generational projection per the MP-2019 scale, with employee rates before benefit commencement and healthy or disabled annuitant rates after benefit commencement.
+Mortality rates were based on the Pub-2010 Mortality Table with generational projection per the MP-2021 scale, with employee rates before benefit commencement and healthy or disabled annuitant rates after benefit commencement.
 PubS-2010 tables were used for public safety and PubG-2010 for all other groups.